-- identification of the allegations allegedly constituting Discrimination or Harassment under the Policy; - a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notification to the parties, findings of fact supporting the determination, conclusions regarding the application of the University's Policy; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and disciplinary sanctions imposed on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and - procedures and permissible bases for the Complainant and Respondent to appeal the determination.
+- identification of the allegations allegedly constituting Discrimination or Harassment under the Policy; - a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notification to the parties, findings of fact supporting the determination, and conclusions regarding the application of the University's Policy; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and disciplinary sanctions imposed on the Respondent; and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and - procedures and permissible bases for the Complainant and Respondent to appeal the determination.

-The Title IX Coordinator and Affirmative Action Officer will provide both parties the written determination and final outcome of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.
-The Complainant notice will only provide information related directly to the Complainant.
+The Title IX Coordinator and Director of Institutional Equity will provide both parties the written determination of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.

-The Title IX Coordinator and Affirmative Action Officer is responsible for imposing the sanction outlined by the decision-makers in coordination with other necessary campus offices.
+The appropriate Vice President, Director, Provost, Associate Provost, or Dean is responsible for imposing the sanction outlined by the decision-maker in coordination with the Title IX Coordinator and other necessary campus offices.